tuvalframework/framework/README.md

 ## Getting started with Tuval Framework

-Here is an example of a basic view in Tuval Framework.
+Here is an example slice of a basic view in Tuval Framework.
 You can use playground for create your view.

 ```ts